 The Food Inspection Program regulates over 3,600 annually permitted facilities and temporary event and festival-type licensed food operations throughout the County.
 It also investigates food-related complaints, food product recalls and any other food-related issues.

-Annual Food Service Facilities List (PDF) - view or download the list of food service facilities in Baltimore County.
-(PDF may take several minutes to download)
+Annual Food Service Facilities List—View or download the list of food service facilities in Baltimore County.

 Food Allergy Awareness Poster

 Legislation was enacted in 2013 concerning food allergy awareness in food facilities.
-This legislation required the Maryland Department of Health and Mental Hygiene to develop a poster about food allergies by January 1, 2014.
-Baltimore County and other local jurisdictions are required to have the owners or operators of food establishments display the Food Allergy Awareness Poster (PDF) prominently in the staff area(s) of their establishment by March 1, 2014.
+This legislation required the Maryland Department of Health to develop a poster about food allergies by January 1, 2014.
+Baltimore County and other local jurisdictions are required to have the owners or operators of food establishments display the Food Allergy Awareness Poster, English and Spanish version, prominently in the staff area(s) of their establishment by March 1, 2014.

-Doggie Dining (PDF) - Restaurant owners planning to allow patrons and their dogs in their outdoor seating area, should write a notice of intent letter and send it to:
+Restaurant owners planning to allow patrons and their dogs in their outdoor seating area should send a written letter of intent to: